Kaju-K/travel_backpack/README.md

 # Backpack for travelling

 This is a project from Alura to understand the concepts of Javascript.
+The HTML and CSS were already ready.

 This project helps to understand how to create elements and use the LocalStorage to keep the information saved after the page is refreshed.